stroncium/hx-async/README.md

   + **Mission control**: if there is no return in your code - it will be implicitly added.

     All in all, there is no way @async function will never call it's callback or call it more than one time if:
-      - all the asynchronous function it uses always call their callbacks and do it only once
+      - all the asynchronous function it uses always call their callbacks, do it only once and never *throw* (synchronous) errors.
       - there is no implicit calls to callback

   + **Callback typing**